Transformation Horror is a subtrope of Body Horror

 - Mutation Horror: slowly accumulating chaotic mutations.
 The victim gradually becomes increasingly twisted and deformed due to the growing influence of The Corruption, exposure to nuclear waste, Mutagenic Goo, or The Virus.
 There is no "end form", only ever-increasing levels of Body Horror usually involving asymmetric and chaotic changes and tumorous growths.
-This variety tends to end in either death, Face Monster Turn, or And I Must Scream.
+This variety tends to end in either death, Face Monster Turn, or the victim's best attempts at screaming.

 - Horrifying Metamorphosis: Slow Transformation into a known end form.
 Often part of the Viral Transformation process or a particularly unpleasant form of Metamorphosis or Baleful Polymorph.
 The victim experiences a disturbing slow change into his new form.
 The end result does not have to be body horror, but the process of adopting an entirely new body plan is likely to involve quite a bit of body horror.

 - Traumatic Transformation: Rapid Transformation into a known end form.
 Some transformations condense all the horror of a targeted slow transformation into a brief, squicktastic Transformation Sequence.
 Often emphasizes the face and visibly reshaping skeletal structures, and is usually accompanied by the sounds of popping bones and rearranging organs.
 Nearly always painful or disorienting.
 Common in Darker and Edgier Animorphism: The transformation of a werewolf, for instance, when portrayed realistically.